Harrysdad2/Harrysdad2.github.io/obelisks/how-its-made.md

 6. Stained Glass

-Go and do the bit you like – build a leaded stained glass panel 😊
+Go and do the bit you like – turn your pattern into a leaded stained glass panel 😊

 ![How To 1](/images/1%20pattern.jpg)
 ![How To 8](/images/8%20panel.jpg)